 Ms. Hart is Lead Counsel for the NYC Pension Funds prosecuting a securities class action against Community Health Systems, Inc. (Norfolk County Retirement System v.
 Community Health Systems, Inc., 11-cv-0433) currently pending in the United States District Court for the Middle District of Tennessee.
 Ms. Hart also represented the NYC public union pension funds serving as Lead Counsel in the Juniper Networks Securities Litigation (N.D.
 Cal.) involving allegations of massive options backdating.
 On August 30, 2010, in approving the $169,000,000 settlement, the Hon.
 James Ware deemed it an "excellent result."
 The recovery was the third largest of any of the dozens and dozens of litigations involving options backdating.

-Ms. Hart served as Counsel to the Office of the Treasurer of the State of Connecticut in the In re Waste Management Securities Litigation, which settled for $457 million and was (at the time) the third-largest securities class action settlement.
+Ms. Hart served as Lead Counsel representing the Office of the Treasurer of the State of Connecticut in the In re Waste Management Securities Litigation, which settled for $457 million and was (at the time) the third-largest securities class action settlement.
 Ms. Hart was appointed Co-Lead Counsel in the In re Air Cargo Antitrust Litigation (E.D.N.Y) one of the largest collusion cases in history involving most of the world’s major airlines.
 Ms. Hart was Co-Lead Counsel in the In re El Paso Corporation Securities Litigation, garnering a $285 million settlement.
 In addition, she led the team prosecuting the In re Amgen Corporation Securities Litigation.

 On behalf of her clients Ms. Hart pushed for reform to both New York’s Martin and Donnelly Acts.
 Ultimately, her efforts led to an amendment making New York an “Illinois Brick” repealer state granting standing to injured New Yorkers.
 This precipitated similar amendments in other states.
 Ms. Hart co-edited the 2011 New York Antitrust and Consumer Protection Law handbook.
 Ms. Hart has successfully represented New York institutional clients as amici curiae on various matters, including on New York’s Martin Act.